Skip to main content

 Co-Founder and CEO of Renjoy

-A seasoned real estate investor and professional with expertise in real estate, marketing, and software, has over a decade of experience in residential and commercial properties.
-Based in the Pikes Peak region, he now operates as a licensed broker and owner of Renjoy.
-He is focusing on helping clients achieve their long-term investment goals.
-Jacob is dedicated to changing perceptions in real estate investment.
-He is advocating for knowledge and accountability to bridge the wealth gap and foster growth.
+Jacob is a seasoned real estate investor and professional with a rich background in real estate, marketing, and software, accumulating over a decade of experience in both residential and commercial properties.
+Based in the Pikes Peak region, he operates as a licensed broker and the owner of Renjoy, a firm dedicated to helping clients achieve their long-term investment goals.

 About Renjoy